From Walpole to Truss: lessons from the 300-year history of the British prime minister

 Every prime minister since 1945 has left the building at a time not of their own choosing, through election defeat, cabinet revolt or (as was the case with Harold Wilson in 1976) ill-health.
 None left with their agendas completed.
 What might then be done to strengthen the office of prime minister, and No 10 (our final question), as we enter the fourth century?

 The prime minister and senior posts in No 10 have been overwhelmingly white, middle-class, male and from the south-east of England.
-Walpole and Johnson studied in the same classrooms, slept in the same bedrooms, and played in the same fields at Eton.
+Many of them studied in the same classrooms, slept in the same bedrooms, and played in the same fields at Eton.
 No 10 has been full of cronies, with open selection criteria rejected in favour of mates being brought in looking and sounding like the prime minister.
 More women, people from BAME backgrounds, and people with regional accents are urgently needed.

 Prime ministers have – for much of the office’s 300-year history – been vastly overworked, with little time for parliament, visiting the four nations, meeting people, going to the theatre, or even seeing the country at play.